deepconrad/Conrad-nit-Series/README.md

 <Assistant>
 {output}
 Model Lineage
-Conrad NIT 120B is part of the Deep Conrad model family.
+Conrad NIT Model is part of the Deep Conrad model family.

 Organization: Deep Conrad
 Model family: Conrad NIT
-Model ID: conrad-nit-120b
+Model ID: conrad-nit-Model
 Origin: internal AI systems development
 Founding date: 11 April 2022
 Founder: Duncun M.
-Deep Conrad built this model, and it has been evolving since the earliest backend pipeline work on conrad-nit-120b.
+Deep Conrad built this model, and it has been evolving since the earliest backend pipeline work on conrad-nit-Model.

 Evaluation
 This model card does not publish external benchmark claims unless they are verified.